msank/tarsian-tei/README.md

 # Tarsian-EI

-This repesitory contains the tei:xml data used in tarsian viewer.
+This repository contains the tei:xml data used in tarsian viewer.